 How do you plan for a productive day?

 It really is about being organised!
 Planning and preparation have always come naturally to me, but I’ve definitely fine-tuned this through my career given the faced paced industry we operate in and all the changes that come with it.
-The dynamic nature of the finance industry plays to my natural strengths and I enjoy the need to be flexible in how we operate I also try and stay active and to do a swim or session in the gym before work at least three times a week, and this really helps me focus.
-I like to look a week ahead in my diary and start every working day knowing exactly when my calls are and what they will involve – it means I’m always prepared for anything that pops up last-minute.
+The dynamic nature of the finance industry plays to my natural strengths and I enjoy the need to be flexible in how we operate.
+I also try and stay active and to do a swim or gym session before work at least three times a week - it really helps me focus.
+I look a week ahead in my diary and start every working day knowing exactly when my calls are and what they will involve – it means I’m always prepared for anything that pops up last-minute.

 What do you believe is the key to building a long and successful career?